ACM-IGDTUW/Summer-workshop-2021-codes/README.md

 # Summer-workshop-2021-codes
-Find attached the jupyter notebooks for each session here, week wise!
+<br> Find attached the jupyter notebooks for each session here, week wise!
-Advice is to follow the recording and do hands-on-session to understand better!
+<br> Advice is to follow the recording and do hands-on-session to understand better!
-Keep Learning, stay motivated!
+<br> Keep Learning, stay motivated!